DMGT-TECH/authenticated-cloud-docs/README.md

 # authenticated-cloud-docs
-A tool in the form or a repository that deploys content to the cloud for secured access via Azure Active Directory.
+A tool in the form or a repository that deploys content to the cloud for secured access via Azure Active Directory

 # Setup